Brian Fitzpatrick (American politician): Abortion

-Fitzpatrick has aligned himself with anti-abortion stances.
+Fitzpatrick has often but not always aligned with anti-abortion stances.
 While abortion is not mentioned on his website, he co-signed a letter to President Donald Trump in 2019 that requested Trump veto any efforts to weaken anti-abortion policies.
 In 2017, he voted for the Pain-Capable Unborn Child Protection Act, which would prohibit abortions performed after 20 weeks of pregnancy, except in situations of incest or rape.
 Fitzpatrick voted against the Women's Health Protection Act of 2021, which aimed to protect health-care professionals by establishing a statutory right for them to provide abortions.

 After the U.S. Supreme Court decided Dobbs v.
 Jackson Women's Health Organization, allowing states to ban abortion, Fitzpatrick said in a statement to state legislatures, "Any legislative consideration must always seek to achieve bipartisan consensus that both respects a woman’s privacy and autonomy, and also respects the sanctity of human life.
 These principles are not mutually exclusive; both can and must be achieved."

 Fitzpatrick was one of three Republicans to vote for H.R.
 8297: Ensuring Access to Abortion Act of 2022.

 Fitzpatrick also voted for H.R.
 8373: The Right to Contraception Act.
 This bill was designed "to protect a person’s ability to access contraceptives and to engage in contraception, and to protect a health care provider’s ability to provide contraceptives, contraception, and information related to contraception".

-Big Tech
+Animal welfare

+Fitzpatrick co-chairs the Congressional Animal Protection Caucus.
+In 2024, he received a 100+ rating from Humane World Action Fund's legislative scorecard.
+The organization named Fitzpatrick a Legislator of the Year in 2022 and 2023, as well as a Humane Champion in 2024—in each case, the highest available award on offer.

+Fitzpatrick co-led a letter opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the Farm Bill, which would have overturned state animal welfare laws.
+This action received praise from animal advocacy groups.

+With U.S. representatives Earl Blumenauer (D-OR) and Richard Blumenthal (D-CT), Fitzpatrick introduced the Captive Primate Safety Act in 2024, which would prohibit the private ownership of chimpanzees and other primates as pets.
+This proposed legislation was endorsed by law enforcement associations and animal welfare.

+Antitrust

 In 2022, Fitzpatrick was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.